comet-dot-photos/comet-dot-photos/README.md

 and performs the last phase of the visibility calculations to determine which images contain the painted region of interest.
-The next section describes the data files used by the program, and the following section explains how the program works over the course of an example session similar to that described earlier in Section 2.2.
+The next section describes the data files used by the program, and the following section explains how the program works over the course of a session similar to that described earlier in the [Step-By-Step Example](#step-by-step-example).

 ### The Data Files

 There are three core data files used by Comet.Photos.
 The first is a 3D shape model of 67P.
-This shape model is stereo-photogrammetrically-derived SHAP7 shape model created at the German Aerospace Center (DLR) (Preusker, 2017).
+This shape model is the stereo-photogrammetrically-derived SHAP7 shape model created at the German Aerospace Center (DLR) (Preusker, 2017).
 The specific shape model file that we use is the same one incorporated in the openly-available